fr34k8/howtos-linux/Server/zarafa-howto.md

 ## WebApp

+	cd /tmp

-Download WebApp from [here](https://download.zarafa.com/community/final/WebApp/2.2.0/) and scp it to apu.
+Download WebApp (whole directory with a lot of \*.deb files) from [here](https://download.zarafa.com/community/final/WebApp/2.2.0/) and scp it to apu.

 	tar xf debian-8.0.tar
 	cd debian-8.0